Magall/freightwaves/README.md

 ## Solutions

-### Table without <table></table>
+### Table without table tag
-As listed on the requirements, should be used flexbox for create a table, so I created a div as container (table) and many others as rows(trs).
+As listed on the requirements, should be used flexbox for create a table, so there is a div as container (table) and many others as rows(trs).
 Then relyed on flexbox to make 1 row on top of another and defined a width in % for the cells (tds), since the requirement was showing only three props.
 I decided to extract the Table to a component, for better readability and reuse.

 ### Make table searchable
 To make it searchable I just used the Array.filter method and returned as a computed (researchedData).
 Since the search function would get large I decided to declare an helper for better readabillity.
-I normalized the strings with a composable (useNormalizeString) this makes the search case insensitive and trim it.
+I normalized the strings with a composable (useNormalizeString), this makes the search case insensitive and trim it.

 ### Edit row on click
 For editing the row I decided to create a Modal.
 In order to reuse it, it is an external component that accepts slots on the body and footer.
 The Modal component itself provides mostly the styling and placement. letting the responsability of passing the content by slots to whoever use it.

 ### Edit persist on reload.
-Whenever the button save is trigered the new content is updated on the data array, the change is stored on the usersCache Map.
-If there is already a change on that position the cache will be updated, otherwise  will be create a new entry.
-I used a map here to be more eficient while tracking changes.
-In every cacheMap change it's updated on session strorage.
-When the page is loaded or reloaded the Session Storage content is read and merged with the data received from the api.
-This is performed by the computed (mergedUsersFromCache).
+Whenever the button save is trigered the new content is updated on the user array, the new user arrray is persisted on session storage.
+When the page is loaded I check if there is a cache on session storage if not the api request is fired.

 ### Reach API and load
-Here I used fetch API and encapsulated it on a composable (useFetch).
+Just used the fetch API

 ## Decisions
 I tried to type functions and variables the most possible, expect for few ocasions where strictly type it was not a smart move.
 Also tried to eliminate the most 'magic names and strings', by creation of enums and constants.